Home » Blog » How To Master The Knuckleball

 The origin of the knuckleball has been credited to Toad Ramsey and Eddie Cicotte in the early 20th century.
 From then, only a handful of pitchers have been able to master the knuckleball completely.

-The reason that the knuckleball is so important in the game of baseball is that it is simply different.
+The reason that the knuckleball is so important in the game of baseball is that it is simply a different type of pitch.
 It is a unique style of throwing the ball that no batter has actually gotten used to.

 Why is it So Difficult to Hit a Knuckleball?

 It has been the talk of the town for a long time – “Why are knuckleballs so hard to hit?”.
-Well, until a few years ago, nobody really knew.
-But with time, experts and researchers have concluded exactly why they think knuckleballs are so difficult to hit crisply.
+They’re usually slow pitches and hitters have a lot of time to get ready for it to cross the plate.

-In the case of a knuckleball, the pitcher makes sure the throw of the baseball is not affected by any spin.
-The main aim is to throw the ball in such a way that it moves with ideally no spin.
-This way the ball creates its own zig-zag movement in the air, slowly floating towards the batter.
-This unpredictable motion of the ball makes the batter confused.
+In the case of a knuckleball, the pitcher makes sure the pitch is not affected by any spin.
+The main goal is to throw the ball in such a way that it moves with zero spin.

-This confusion leads to the batter losing the ball and it ends up as a strike.
+This confusion leads to the batter not knowing where the ball will cross the plate and it ends up as a strike.
 It’s such a quick process that makes the knuckleball extremely difficult to hit.

 Why You Should Learn to Throw Knuckleball?